dopeboy/curriculum-2.0/units/7-array-loop/lessons/1-array/README.md

 ``console.log(fruits.length);``

-Tjis prints out `3`.
+This prints out `3`.
 What's the index of the last element in our array?
 How is connected to the length of it?
 What can we always conclude about the two?

 ####Add to the beginning of an array